The Safari Story – Kenya and Tanzania

 Ngorongoro is a large caldera – a depression formed when the top of a volcano, collapses into itself.
 This grassy expanse is home/visiting grounds to numerous species of animals, sort of like an office cafeteria.
 The experience of driving into Ngorogoro is unforgettable – as you make the steep descent into a green bowl – the wind whipping your hair, passing clouds creating confounding patterns on the grass below – the little flecks of black in the distance, slowly bloom into shapes of animals.

 The centre of the grassland has a large saltlake – here is where you will see the flamingos, sporting their jaunty coats of pinks.
-We spotted the rarest of the “Big Five”, a pair of Rhinos in the distance, admist a large group of grazing impala.
+We spotted the rarest of the “Big Five”, a pair of Rhinos in the distance, admist a large group of grazing Impala.

-Ngorongoro has numerous ponds, which are home to Hippos.
+Ngorongoro has numerous ponds, which are home to Hippopotamus.
 You have to be extremely patient, as you wait for them to emerge, to see anything more than what looks like large potatoes stewing in mud.
 But when you do spot them, it can be very intimidating.
 Large cavernous mouths filled with rows of teeth; hippos are known to be extremely aggressive

 Accommodation throughout the week-long Safari was splendid, we alternated between a beautiful coffee lodge, and a tented jungle camp.
-As night fell everyday, the solar powered lights would flicker and die, and then you would see a glorious night sky, lit up with thousands of timid stars.
+As night fell everyday, the solar powered lights would flicker and die, and then you would see a glorious night sky, light up with thousands of timid stars.

 One such night, we fell asleep to the soft, gurgling sound of what we concluded was a sweet nocturnal bird.
 Weeks later, while watching The Lion King, I realised to my horror that that night we had actually been surrounded by packs of hyenas.